Skip to main content

 2. Cloud-First Approach

-• Your data is automatically backed up multiple times daily
+• Data gets backed up automatically, multiple times a day

-• Stored in professional data centres with redundancy
+• It sits in professional data centres with proper redundancy built in

 3. Internet Redundancy

-• Offline mode: Software that works without internet and syncs later
+• Offline mode: Software that keeps working without internet and syncs up later

-• Alternative locations: Ability to work from home or another location
+• Alternative locations: Could you realistically work from home if you had to?

 4. Power Backup

-• 15-30 minutes of battery power during outages
+• Gives you 15-30 minutes of battery when the power goes

-• Time to save work and shut down properly
+• That's enough time to save everything and shut down properly

 5. Access & Password Management